 University-Wide Japanese Language Programs are open for all international students, including non-degree students, researchers and faculty members of Nagoya University who want to learn Japanese.

 These courses are for international students, researchers and faculty members, including exchange students.
-The Standard Courses meet for five 90-minute sessions every week, and are offered at eight different levels, and the Intensive Courses meet for ten 90-minute sessions every week, and are offered at four levels.
-Semesters for these courses are 12 weeks long.
-Details will be sent to departments.
+The Standard Courses meet for three 90-minute sessions every week, and are offered at seven different levels, and the Semesters for these courses are 14 weeks long.
 Prospective students must register during the registration period, and some need to take the placement exam.

 The course is for those who cannot attend classroom sessions due to time constraints.
 The materials are to be distributed on the net.
 Only those who have access to the campus network, and who can use Japanese on their terminals can enroll.
 Registered learners will be issued passwords for access.
 No placement exam is required.
 Details can be found on the ECIS website.